 The Opportunity of Opportunity ZonesBy Abe Schlisselfeld | December 18, 2018

-Last week, my colleague Michael Hurwitz and I had the privilege of speaking at DC Finance’s Real Estate and Family Office special meeting on Opportunity Zones.
+Last week, I had the privilege of speaking at DC Finance’s Real Estate and Family Office special meeting on Opportunity Zones.
 If I could sum up the sentiment at the event about this hot new topic, it would be: “Opportunities exist, but they are complex.”

-Mike and I were joined by Richard Catalano, a Tax Partner at Clifford Chance US LLP on a panel called the “Opportunity of the Opportunity Zone.”
+I was joined by Richard Catalano, a Tax Partner at Clifford Chance US LLP on a panel called the “Opportunity of the Opportunity Zone.”
 Our panel, ably moderated by Jay Bernstein, a partner in the REIT/Capital Markets practice at Clifford Chance US, was a fast-moving overview of the opportunities in front of real estate owners and high-net-worth investors, including family offices and REITs.

 As with any presentation that purports to shine light on tax-based investment opportunities, we could barely scratch the surface, but, as was clear from the questions we received, the topic is of significant concern to real estate investors and calls for close scrutiny as informed investors look toward exploiting opportunity zones.
 Let me set the stage by quoting directly from the IRS advisory: